What We Do

 Community Events

-We frequently join outreach activities (Covid permitting), taking our “Hands of Friendship Tree” into junior schools, refuges, anti-racism events, church and festivals, eg Windmill Community Gardens Strawberry Fair.
+We frequently join community events, for example taking our “Hands of Friendship Tree” into junior schools, refuges, anti-racism events, church and festivals, eg Windmill Community Gardens Strawberry Fair.

 Hands of Friendship tree at Windmill community gardens strawberry fair